luislavena/gem-compiler/README.md

 end
 ```

-Of course, that assumes you have a task `gem` that generates the gem needed
+Of course, that assumes you have a task `gem` that generates the base gem
-by this task.
+required.

 ## Requirements